-Daniel Gwak is Managing Partner of Point72 Private Investments, the institutional private investing business of Point72 Asset Management.
-He oversees Point72 Ventures and leads Point72 Hyperscale, our private equity strategy that seeks to drive value creation through applied AI.
+Daniel Gwak is the Managing Partner of Point72 Private Investments, the institutional private investing business of Point72 Asset Management.
+He oversees Point72 Ventures’ Defense Tech and Growth investment teams

 Before joining Point72, Dan was a Partner on the Investment Team at In-Q-Tel, the strategic investment firm of the CIA and U.S. Intelligence Community.
 At In-Q-Tel, Dan focused on enterprise analytics and infrastructure companies whose technologies aided the mission of the U.S. intelligence community.